 24% of patients ages 12-17 had clear or almost clear skin compared to 2% not taking DUPIXENT

-42% of patients ages 12-17 showed a 75% improvement in their skin compared to 8% not taking DUPIXENT
+42% of patients ages 12-17 showed at least a 75% improvement in their skin compared to 8% not taking DUPIXENT

-23% of patients ages 12-17 showed a 90% improvement in their skin compared to 2% not taking DUPIXENT
+23% of patients ages 12-17 showed at least a 90% improvement in their skin compared to 2% not taking DUPIXENT